Marie Doro: Career

-Like many other young women, she started out in the chorus in musical comedy productions, finally performing as a single character in a program in San Francisco in 1903.
-From there she went to New York, appeared as Rosella Peppercorn in The Billionaire which starred Jerome Sykes and as Nancy Lowly in The Girl From Kays.
+Like many other young women, Doro started out in the chorus in musical comedy productions, finally performing as a single character in a program in San Francisco in 1903.
+From there she went to New York, appeared as Rosella Peppercorn in The Billionaire which starred Jerome Sykes, and as Nancy Lowly in The Girl From Kays.

 She caught the eye of Frohman, who saw in her distinct possibilities for stardom and cast her as Lady Millicent in James M. Barrie's Little Mary, which opened at the Empire Theater on January 4, 1904.
-Later that year the legendary Mrs. G. H. Gilbert — who with John Drew, Ada Rehan and James Lewis had been one of Augustin Daly's "Big 4," but who had spent decades supporting bigger stars—was finally given a starring vehicle of her own, Clyde Fitch's Granny.
-It was to be Mrs. Gilbert's farewell tour, with Marie playing Dora, the ingenue.
-And a farewell tour it was.
-The play was well received in New York but, four days after its Chicago opening, on December 2, 1904, Mrs. Gilbert died at the age of 83.
+Later that year, she played the ingenue Dora in Mrs. G. H. Gilbert's farewell tour of Clyde Fitch's play, Granny.
+The play was well received in New York but, four days after its Chicago opening, on December 2, 1904, Gilbert died at the age of 83.

 The following January, Doro created the title role of Friquet at the Savoy, and it was William Collier's company, performing The Detective, that took her to London later that year.
 After The Detective closed, Frohman cast her in the heroine's role in Gillette's Clarice, a role she filled for the next two years.

-Doro then appeared in The Morals of Marcus, followed in March 1909 by The Richest Girl, and in 1910 in Gillette's Electricity.
-Her career was now definitely on the rise, for in 1912 she joined Nat C. Goodwin, Lyn Harding and Constance Collier in a dramatization of Charles Dickens' Oliver Twist, one of the earliest productions of that work, as well as appearing with De Wolf Hopper in an all-star production of Gilbert and Sullivan's Patience.
+Doro then appeared in The Morals of Marcus, followed in March 1909 by The Richest Girl, and in 1910, in Gillette's Electricity.
+In 1912, with her career on the rise, she joined Nat C. Goodwin, Lyn Harding, and Constance Collier in a dramatization of Charles Dickens' Oliver Twist, playing the title character.
+The same year, she appeared with De Wolf Hopper in an all-star production of Gilbert and Sullivan's opera Patience.
 She played opposite Charles Terry in The New Secretary in 1913, and the following year joined Gillette in Diplomacy.